dpankros/uiuc_cs513_project/part_2/README.md

 - Run our suite of GREL queries to find single-value (i.e. not foreign-key or other relational) IC violations
 - Use our Python code and home-grown OpenRefine client library to:
     - Encode single-value IC violation update policy on a per-column basis
-    - Apply single-value IC violations for all fields with IC violations, according to the policy for the field's columnIC violations according to policy
+    - Apply single-value IC violations for all fields with IC violations, according to the policy for the field's column IC violations according to policy

 ###### Tools used